someguy1234/quark-social/README.md

 ---------------------
 You need the Qt4 run-time libraries to run Quarkcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

+The social wallet requires libcommuni to be compiled first:

+In the "contrib/libcommuni/" path run:

+qmake
+make
+sudo make install

 Other Pages